The Rev. Fr. Jacob Nampudakam

 If you look back on your last term as Rector General, what were the most pressing questions?
 Or the most important ones?

 Our number one priority was spiritual renewal.
-Second challenge was always the realization of our charism in service of the church.
+The second challenge was always the realization of our charism in the service of the church.
 The third priority was cooperation.
-I believe we need to look at the entire Society as one family, consisting of members from Germany, Poland, Italy, India so on.
+I believe we need to look at the entire Society as one family, consisting of members from Germany, Poland, Italy, India and so on.
 We are all Pallottines.
-Our common mission should be to create the spirit of one family, to give and take, to share resources and persons.
-We need to work with common agendas.
+Our common mission should be to create the spirit of one family, to give and take, to share resources and people.
+We need to work with one common agenda.
 Other practical challenges included the opening of a number of new missions like the ones in Vietnam, Cuba and Malawi.

-How are the new Missions going so far?
+How are the new Missions doing so far?

-The mission in Peru is going on very well, Vietnam is promising.
-Malawi is just started.
+The mission in Peru is going very well, Vietnam is promising.
+Malawi has just started.
 Some missions lack members – like Mexico and Papua New Guinea.
-We’d need more people there.
+We need more people there.
 The same goes for South Korea.
 Some others lack material resources.

 What do you see as the main task for the church in Europe these days?
-You already mentioned about reviving of faith …
+You already mentioned reviving faith …

-Wherever there is material growth, usually the faith level goes down.
+Wherever there is material growth, usually the level of faith goes down.
 Families become smaller.
-You begin to feel that you don’t need others that much.
-It’s is an automatic response: if you have everything, you feel like you are someone.
-While when you are poor, you inevitably need the other person.
+You begin to feel that you do not need others that much.
+It is an automatic response: if you have everything, you feel like you are someone.
+Whereas when you are poor, you inevitably need the other person.

-It’s a problem of human nature and not only of the West.
+It is a problem of human nature and not only of the West.
 It will be the same in the East and will be the same in other countries too.
-The question is how to bring a conversion, a change of heart.
+The question is how to bring about conversion, a change of heart.
 I also believe in this principle of psychology.
-If we want a change, we are to feel the pain.
-A psychic pain.
+If we want change, we are to feel the pain.
+A psychological pain.
 The same is true with physical pain as well.
 If you have problems with your tooth, you go to a medical doctor.
-A leper, for example, doesn’t feel the pain any more.
-He’s numb.
+A leper, for example, does not feel pain any more.
+He is numb.
 For a change of heart – spiritually or psychologically – we have to feel the pain.
-We have to feel, that we are poor and broken.
+We have to feel that we are poor and broken.
 The profound truth is that we are all poor.
-The only thing that we can create at times is an illusion that we are rich.
+The only thing we can create at times is an illusion that we are rich.
 Paradoxically, the deepest experience of our own poverty is the first step towards conversion.
 This in itself is a mission. ((01.02.17; jb))